MLBiocuration/MLBiocuration.github.io/README.md

+MLBiocuration.github.io

-The site is created to collect Machine Learning advances in enhancing the biocuration process.
+The site is created to collect and share Machine Learning advances in enhancing the biocuration process.